Lesliemwangi/SA-01-WK1-CODE-CHALLENGE/ReadMe.md

 #### By Leslie Wambui Mwangi

 ## Description
+This is a ReadMe file that explains how I solved my week 1 code challenge.

 ### Prerequisite
 1. Create a repository on your GitHub account.
 2. Use Javascript to wire down the solution.